memphis-iis/mofacts/README.md

 As implied above, the general idea is that you edit source code, look at data, test the application, commit code to the repository, etc. in your native operating system.
-The vagrant-controlled virtual machine is where you execute the project in a suitable environment for testing.
+The vagrant-controlled virtual machine is where you run the project in a suitable environment for testing.

 ## When you're done with development